Simon-W-M/waiting_list_demographics_explorer/README.md

 ### Contact

-To find out more about the South West Intelligence and Insights Team visit our [South West Intelligence and Insights Team Futures Page](https://future.nhs.uk/SouthWestAnalytics)) or get in touch at [england.southwestanalytics@nhs.net](mailto:england.southwestanalytics@nhs.net).
+To find out more get in touch at [Simon Wellesley-Miller](mailto:simon.wellesley-miller@nhs.net).

 <!-- ### Acknowledgements -->